AnnaDzig/Jokes/README.md

-# Open Jokes following this 👇 link
+# Open Jokes following this 👇 link and have fun
 # https://annadzig.github.io/Jokes/